MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Remove-PnPIndexedProperty.md

 # Remove-PnPIndexedProperty

 ## SYNOPSIS

+> [!TIP]
+> We encourage you to make improvements to this documentation.
+Please navigate to https://github.com/pnp/powershell/blob/dev/documentation/Remove-PnPIndexedProperty.md to change this file.

 Removes a key from propertybag to be indexed by search.
 The key and it's value remain in the propertybag, however it will not be indexed anymore.

 ## SYNTAX